gabriel-azion/doc-studies-mocks/reference-guides/Edge Functions/en/edge-functions-new.md

 ### Creating an edge function

-You can create your own edge functions in JavaScript with the help of an AI tool and have your function preview presented to you on real-time.
-To do so, you need to write or copy and paste your JavaScript code, following the required structured to have it running on the Azion Edge Platform.
+You can create your edge functions in JavaScript with the help of an AI tool and have your function preview presented to you in real time.
+To do so, you need to write or copy and paste your JavaScript code, following the required structure to have it running on the Azion Edge Platform.

 ### Adding JSON args

-When you add json args, you can have different behaviors in your edge function without having to alter the code.
+When you add JSON args, you can have different behaviors in your edge function without having to alter the code.
 Once you've set your json args, you can retrieve them by calling `event.args("desiredArg")`

 ### Previewing